kitconcept/volto-light-theme/docs/reference/widgets.md

 ## `color_picker` (Volto widget override)

-SemanticUI-less version of the Volto widget `color_picker`.
+Semantic UI-free version of the Volto widget `color_picker`.
 Given an array of colors, allows you to choose one of them.
 Uses the {file}`/src/components/widgets/ColorSwatch` component.